-Cover a grey area in terms of if they can be considered as a transport mode since telecommunications often do not have an apparent physicality.
-This physicality is real since they are structured as high capacity networks with very low constraints, which may include the physiography and oceanic masses crossed by fiber optic cables.
-They provide for the “instantaneous” movement of information (speed of light).
-Wave transmissions, because of their limited coverage, often require substations, such as for cellular phone and data networks where WiFi connections are of even more limited range.
+Telecommunication systems are paradoxical in terms of if they can be considered as a transport mode since telecommunications often do not have an apparent physicality.
+This physicality is real since they are structured as high-capacity networks with low constraints, which may include the physiography and oceanic masses crossed by fiber optic cables.
+They provide for the instantaneous movement of information (speed of light).
+Because of their limited coverage, wave transmissions often require substations, such as for cellular phone and data networks where WiFi connections are of even more limited range.
 Satellites are often using a geostationary orbit, which is getting crowded.

-High network costs and low distribution costs characterize many telecommunication networks, which are linked to the tertiary and quaternary sectors (stock markets, business to business information networks, etc.).
-Telecommunications can provide a substitution for personal mobility in some economic sectors, but the major impact is related to e-commerce, which has opened a whole range of commercial opportunities.
+High network costs and low distribution costs characterize many telecommunication networks, which are linked to the tertiary and quaternary sectors (stock markets, business-to-business information networks, etc.).
+Telecommunications can provide a substitution for personal mobility in some economic sectors, but the major impact is e-commerce, which has opened a range of commercial opportunities.
 More recently,

 2. Modal Competition

 Each transportation mode has key operational and commercial advantages and properties.
 However, contemporary demand is influenced by integrated transportation systems that require flexibility in the respective use of each mode.
-As a result, modal competition exists at various degrees and takes several dimensions.
-Modes can compete or complement one another in terms of cost, speed, accessibility, frequency, safety, comfort, etc. There are three main conditions that ensure that some modes are complementing one another:
+As a result, modal competition exists to various degrees and takes several dimensions.
+Modes can compete or complement one another in cost, speed, accessibility, frequency, safety, comfort, etc. Three main conditions ensure that some modes complement one another:

 - Different geographical markets.
-If different markets are involved, modes will enable a continuity within the transport system, particularly if different scales are concerned, such as between national and international transportation.
-This requires an interconnection, commonly known as a gateway, where it is possible to transfer from one mode to the other.
-Intermodal transportation has been particularly relevant to improve the complementarity and connectivity of different geographical markets.
+If different markets are involved, modes will enable continuity within the transport system, particularly if different scales are concerned, such as between national and international transportation.
+This requires an interconnection, commonly known as a gateway, where transferring from one mode to another is possible.
+Intermodal transportation has been particularly relevant to improving the complementarity and connectivity of different geographical markets.

 - Different levels of service.
-For a similar market and accessibility, two modes that offer a different level of service will tend to complement another with niche services.
-The most prevailing complementarity concerns costs versus time.
+For a similar market and accessibility, two modes offering different service levels will tend to complement one another with niche services.
+The most prevailing complementarity concerns cost versus time.

 With increasing income levels, the propensity for people to travel rises.
 At the same time, international trade in manufactured goods and parts has increased.
 These trends in travel demand act differently upon modes.
-Those that offer faster and more reliable services gain over modes that might provide a lower cost, but slower, alternative.
-For passenger services, rail is challenged by the competition of road transport over short distances and aircraft for longer trips.
-For freight, rail and shipping have been impacted by competition from road and air modes.
-While shipping, pipelines, and rail still perform well for bulk shipments, competition over the last decades have seen road and air modes capture an important market share of the high revenue-generating goods.
+Those that offer faster and more reliable services gain over modes that might provide a lower cost but slower alternative.
+For passenger services, rail is challenged by road transport competition over short distances and aircraft for longer trips.
+For freight, rail, and shipping have been impacted by competition from road and air modes.
+While shipping, pipelines, and rail still perform well for bulk shipments, competition has seen road and air modes capture an important market share of the high revenue-generating goods over the last decades.
 Road transportation continues to dominate the passenger and freight transportation markets.